-With the 2018 World Cup looming, we look at the history of the World Cup – the most beloved of tournaments.
-Will it be victory for favourites Brazil?
+With the 2018 World Cup looming, here at BettingOnline, we look at the history of the World Cup – the most beloved of tournaments.
+Will it be a victory for favourites Brazil?
 France?
 Well, William Hill and the other best online bookmakers seem to think so with some incredible odds on offer.
 Let’s look at the history and see if there’s a pattern to learn from.

 FIFA World Cup Uruguay 1930